Phone number (Voice)

 Drinks, snacks, convenience foods, camping supplies and firewood may be available at a Campground Store located between Loop 1 and 2.
 These supplies are also available at the Oasis Store, located just outside the park entrance.
 Regional grocery stores have a full selection of groceries and fresh foods.
 Local restaurants are also available.

 Wildlife depends on dead and down wood for their survival in this high elevation desert.
 Insects and rodents feed on the wood, and birds and larger animals feed on them.
-Do not collect firewood in Great Sand Dunes National Park.
+Firewood collection is prohibited in Great Sand Dunes National Park.

 Please do not bring firewood from outside the San Luis Valley.
 Help protect our public lands by buying local firewood in or near your destination campground.
 Firewood can spread insect pests and diseases that kill native trees.
 See more information on forest damage caused by firewood transport (poster, 1MB).

 Regionally harvested firewood may be available at the Campground Store in Piñon Flats Campground during the busy warmer months; and at the Oasis Store just outside the main park entrance.

-Pets are welcome in the campground, however, pets must not be left unattended.
+Pets are welcome in the campground, but must not be left unattended.
 Please keep pets leashed and under control at all times, and clean up after them.

 Black bears are potential visitors in the campground area.
 Safeguard yourselves and the bears by storing all food and aromatic items in the bearproof lockers provided at each site.
 Try to minimize food odors in your site and vehicle.
 Do not leave food, coolers, or trash in unattended sites.